Priyanshu-Bisht-me/codeCachePro/readme.md

 ## Features ✨

+-   **Multi-Registry Support**: Full support for both npm (Node.js) and PyPI (Python) package registries.
 -   **High-Performance Proxy**: Built with Node.js and Express, using streams for memory-efficient handling of large packages.
--   **High Concurrency**: Tested to support 50+ simultaneous downloads.
+-   **High Concurrency**: Tested to support 50+ simultaneous downloads across both registries.
--   **Persistent Metadata**: Uses SQLite for fast lookups and metadata storage.
+-   **Persistent Metadata**: Uses SQLite for fast lookups and metadata storage with registry separation.
--   **Atomic & Verified Caching**: Guarantees downloads are complete and checksum-verified before being cached.
+-   **Atomic & Verified Caching**: Guarantees downloads are complete and checksum-verified before being cached (SHA1 for npm, SHA256 for PyPI).
 -   **Automatic Cache Pruning**: Uses an LRU (Least Recently Used) strategy to keep cache size below a configurable limit (default 5 GB).
--   **Real-time Dashboard**: A React-based web UI to monitor statistics and view cached packages.
+-   **Real-time Dashboard**: A React-based web UI to monitor statistics and view cached packages with manual refresh capability.
+-   **Console Statistics**: Real-time command-line statistics showing bandwidth saved, time saved, and cache performance as clients make requests.
 -   **Full-featured CLI**: A powerful command-line tool to manage the server.
 -   **Windows Service**: Includes PowerShell scripts to easily install, run, and manage the server as a background Windows service.
 -   **Robust Logging**: Daily rotating logs for easy diagnostics.
--   **Extensible**: Designed to be easily extended for other repositories like PyPI or Maven.
+-   **Registry Analytics**: Separate tracking and analytics for npm and PyPI usage patterns.

 ---